pthom/function_list_vs_abtsract_interface/Readme.md

 };
 ````

-Then the application code, will store a `StatefulFunctionList<CameraFunctions>` instead of storing something like `std::unique_ptr<ICamera>` :  `StatefulFunctionList` is a template class which stores the state of the implementation, but hides it from inside the application code.
+In the application code, instead of storing something like `std::unique_ptr<ICamera>`, a `StatefulFunctionList<CameraFunctions>` will be stored.
+This is a template class which contains the state of the implementation, but hides it from the application code.

 # Full example:
 This example explores a possible use, where we need an interface and a factory that depends on the application settings (strategy pattern).